Frenchcore: History

 Several members of Peacock Records started taking more inspiration from hardstyle artists and calling their genre "Euphoric frenchcore" around the year 2016.
 With the new melodic influence in the genre, the style began to appeal to listeners of hardstyle.
 Many frenchcore artists began experimenting with the integration of live instruments in their performances, as opposed to performances only using DJ equipment.
 The genre's popularity grew rapidly when Dr. Peacock's 17 year old protégé Sefa released his first album "Leven is Lijden" in 2018.
 The album introduced many hardstyle fans to frenchcore, and Sefa began to perform at major hardstyle festivals regularly.

 Frenchcore's presence at harder styles festivals grew in the year 2018.
 Dr. Peacock performed on the main stage of Defqon.1 and closed out Qlimax, Q-dance's yearly indoor event at the Gelredome.
 He was the first artist to play a frenchcore set in the event's history.
 In 2019, Sefa was responsible for the first frenchcore Defqon.1 anthem, and performed the closing set of the festival.

 The music industry suffered significant losses due to the COVID-19 pandemic in 2020, causing many events to happen virtually.
 Dr. Peacock performed with live musicians at the Pyramid of Austerlitz as part of the virtual edition of Defqon.1, and Sefa performed in a hot air balloon as part of Mysteryland's virtual edition.
 That summer, Masters of Hardcore launched a new euphoric frenchcore label in collaboration with Re-Style, Rapture Records.
 In the fall of 2020, Q-dance released their first film Qlimax: The Source, which features a frenchcore section produced by Sefa.
 The film was added to Netflix on December 22.

-In 2021, Dr. Peacock & Sefa performed with several live musicians on the Dutch sailboat De Vrijheid on the IJsselmeer as part of Defqon.1 at Home.
+In 2021, Dr. Peacock and Sefa performed with several live musicians on the Dutch sailboat De Vrijheid on the IJsselmeer as part of Defqon.1 at Home.
 A few days later, they played a 30 minute frenchcore set on Dutch national radio station SLAM!.
 In the end of the summer, Sefa performed frenchcore sets at multiple Unmute Us protests in Amsterdam in protest of the Dutch government's treatment of the entertainment sector during the ongoing COVID-19 crisis.
 The protests filled the streets of Amsterdam with 70,000 protestors.
-At the Leiden edition of the protests in September, frenchcore & uptempo event organization BKJN Events organised a full lineup of frenchcore and uptempo music at the protest.
+At the Leiden edition of the protests in September, frenchcore and uptempo event organization BKJN Events organised a full lineup of frenchcore and uptempo music at the protest.